ITX1000

 I have learnt about the program Arduino, this is a program which can help to do many different things such as change colour of LED’s when it was run, for example we were playing around with the program as a group to change the colour of the LED by finding out which port the wire was connected to.
 This was by turning on the blink program which is a library found on the “Arduino UNO program”.

-I have learnt that you need to check which port the USB of the box is connected to and you must make sure that the USB port on the system says “COM-3” and not “COM-1”.
+the box is connected to and you must make sure that the USB port on the system

-I have found a lot of different sorts of programs that are loaded on the system, for example if you connect the box and load the “knock” program, then you can find out that if you knock on the coin on
+loaded on the system, for example if you connect the box and load the “knock”

 the box when the program is run then the LED turns on and if you knock again then the LED turns off.